 You can discover and execute tools using the

-/tools endpoints.Agent Sessions
+/skills endpoints.Agent Sessions

 An Agent Session is a persistent, stateful conversation with an AI agent.
 Unlike simple chat completions, sessions maintain:- Conversation History: The full context of the interaction, including branching paths.